 Drinking enough water each day has some pretty significant effects on weight management and weight loss; however, it cannot shrink your belly on its own.
 A healthy, reduced-calorie diet, plenty of exercise and a few lifestyle changes, in addition to drinking plenty of water, will help you fight -- and win -- the battle of the belly bulge.
 Before embarking on a weight loss plan, make an appointment with your doctor to discuss you current health and goals.

 Reduce your overall calorie intake.
 Chances are, if you're gaining belly fat, you're eating too many calories.
 When you consume more calories than your body can burn, it stores them as fat.
-Create a calorie deficit of 500 to 1,000 calories each day to burn about 1 pound per week.
+Create a calorie deficit of 500 calories each day to burn about 1 pound per week.
 Discuss your individual calorie needs with your doctor.

 Drink water in place of other higher calorie beverages, including fruit juice, soda, milk, sweet tea and alcoholic beverages.
 If you eliminate one glass of fruit juice and one can of regular soda from your diet each day and replace them with water, you'll cut more than 1,800 calories from your diet each week.
 Just that small change alone is enough to lose half a pound each week, which will help trim your belly.

-Drink 2 cups of water before each meal to reduce your calorie intake and trim belly fat.
+Drink 2 cups of water before breakfast to reduce your calorie intake and trim belly fat.
 A study published in the "Journal of the American Dietetic Association" in July 2008 found that overweight and obese adults who consumed 16 ounces of water before a breakfast meal ate 13 percent fewer calories at that meal.